 What is it?

-Tilting Motor Works has developed a breakthrough leaning front trike conversion that offers the stability and safety benefits of 3 wheels with the handling of a motorcycle.
+Tilting Motor Works has developed a breakthrough leaning 3-wheel conversion that offers the stability and safety benefits of 3 wheels with the handling of a motorcycle.
 The conversion involves removing the front fork and the front wheel and replacing it with a new front end that bolts to the frame.
 Conversions are performed by TMW or its authorized dealers.
 It is not available as a do-it-yourself kit.

 How does it handle compared to a motorcycle?

 A TMW-equipped 3-wheeler steers, countersteers, leans and handles just like the original motorcycle.
 If you don’t look below the handlebars you might not remember that you have two wheels in the front.